A Three Sisters Garden is a Native American idea based on a story of

 Once the four corn seedlings start to come up, get your bean seeds ready.
 When the corn plants are four inches high, and not until they are four inches high, plant four pole beans or four runner beans on the sides of the mound, spaced about the same distance apart.
 If you plant the beans too soon, they will take over the corn and ruin it.

-On the same day the beans are planted, plant the squash as well, around the 18 inch mound.
+On the same day the beans are planted, plant the squash (or pumpkins as they are a part of the squash family) as well, around the 18 inch mound.
 Make four small mounds around the 18 inch mound, even with the bean seeds and plant one squash seed in each small mound.
-This can be any plant in the squash family, including pumpkins.
+This can be any plant in the squash family, including pumpkins and zucchini.

 Native Americans also planted sunflowers in their gardens, along with the Three Sisters.